adent11/Github-Sandbox/README.md

 ### Part 3 - Fork
 For this assignment I designed the fork piece of the caster.
 One thing I learned in this assignment is that you can use tangent propogation to avoid having to select multiple edges.

+### Part 4 - Tire
+For this assignment I designed the tire of the wheel of the caster.
+I learned that when you dimension from a centerline, if you drag the dimension past the centerline, it will double, allowing you to use this as the diameter of a revolved feature.